dombrant/100-days-of-code/r1-log.md

 ### R1D41 (February 13th, 2018)
 Today I did some more work with Gulp.
 I spend most of my time working on setting up a function to display the size of my Index.html and its CSS and JS files.
 It was harder than I anticipated.
 I ended up making a custom solution using the fs module's stat function.

+### R1D42 (February 14th, 2018)
+Today I finished my gulp test project.
+The last plugin I tested was gulp-responsive to generate different sizes of images.
+It was really powerful, but I'm not sure how much I'll need it for my projects given that I don't handle a large number of images.
+I've got to say, I really like gulp, and I'll be using it a lot in the future.